 Today’s Christians spend such a poor life in Christian works and strength precisely because they do not surrender their hearts to the Lord; they do not let the Lord enter their hearts.
-Some people are very pious and sincere, but they are obstinate, stingy, and malicious in their lives.
-In addition to pity and brother-hatred, Cain’s sacrifice was also poisoned by the sin of stinginess.
+Some people are very pious and sincere but are obstinate, stingy, and malicious.
+In addition to pity and brother hatred, Cain’s sacrifice was also poisoned by the sin of stinginess.
 Cain chose the weakest morsels for the Lord.
 Christians still suffer from this sin today.
-Cain was a plowman, and it seems that the wickedness of stinginess remained, especially among plowmen.
+Cain was a plowman, and the wickedness of parsimony remained, especially among plowmen.
 Among plowmen, you find examples of terrible cheapness.

 Why did Cain kill Abel?

 Cain had a heart poisoned by sin, so his sacrifice could not rise to heaven.
 Cain had long held a grudge against Abel.
 Cain’s heart was already poisoned with envy and malice when they began to offer the sacrifice.
 That’s why the Lord says to him: “Cain, behold, sin is preparing to kill you.
 Please make up your mind against it.
 Restrain your sin before it is too late.”